RigoHR Policy Document

 4. How we use your personal data

-We use your personal data to operate our services, and to manage our relationship with you.
+We use your personal data to operate our services, improve the services and to manage our relationship with you.
 We’ll otherwise only use your personal data for:

-• The purposes in this notice or that we explain to you when we collect your personal data.
+• The purposes in this policy or that we explain to you when we collect your personal data.

 • Other purposes that are related to the ones in the first dot-point where permitted by law.